 Exhibit CAA: Beyond Counting by James Grosjean

 This is the second edition of Beyond Counting.
 The “Exhibit CAA” is an inside joke that is explained on page iv.
-The first edition was 223 pages, and this one triples that to 669.
-Not only is this likely the biggest gambling book ever written, but the most expensive, at $250.
+The first edition was 223 pages and can be bought on Amazon, and this one triples that to 669, but is extremely difficult to buy.
+Not only is this likely the biggest gambling book ever written, but the most expensive.
 Just about every page breaks fresh ground, excluding the first edition.
 Some of it very esoteric, like how to count the Royal Match side bet, which even the author admits is a weak advantage play.
 Many pages are directed towards hole card readers, especially those who play unusual games.
 There is also some good practical information, like how to sneak into terminal C at the Las Vegas airport, which at times has enormous lines at security.
 In some of the driest parts, just as your eyes are starting to glaze over, Grosjean surprises you with some very witty humor, often in the footnotes.
 He also goes after some of the biggest names in the world of gambling writers with irreverence, including my own.
 I would recommend this book for only the most serious advantage players, mainly those exploiting unusual games or hole carders, as well as those with college-level interest in gambling mathematics.
 If this book were for you, chances are that you already have it.

 Extra Stuff: Gambling Rambling by Peter Griffin